Introduction

 Strength training changes this trajectory by:

-Rebuilding lean muscle, which burns more energy at rest
+- Rebuilding lean muscle, which burns more calories at rest and leads to a higher metabolism

-At Vision, we educate women on how to fuel their body properly and train smartly, so they can reclaim control over how they feel — and how their body functions.
+At Vision, we educate women on how to fuel their body properly and train smartly, so they can reclaim control over how they feel — and how their body functions through nutrition and strength training during menopause.

 Building a Stronger Mind, Too

-The benefits of strength training go far beyond the physical — and for many women, this is where the real transformation begins.
+The benefits of strength training go far beyond the physical — and for many women, this is where the real transformation begins, especially when it comes to supporting mental and emotional health during menopause.

 In our So Hot Right Now seminar, we unpack how declining estrogen affects mood, memory, and motivation, often leading to brain fog, low energy and a general sense of being “off.”